ethereum-alarm-clock/ethereum-alarm-clock/docs/architecture.rst

 RequestFactory
 --------------

-The :class:`RequestFactory` contract is designed to be a low level interface for developers who need finer grained control over all of the various parameters that the :class:`TransactionRequest` can be configured with.
+The :class:`RequestFactory` contract is designed to be a low-level interface for developers who need fine-grained control over all of the various parameters that the :class:`TransactionRequest` can be configured with.

 It provides an API for creating new :class:`TransactionRequest` contracts.